Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part2_deep_dive/15_precision_techniques.typ

 == The Power of Combination: Reduced Products

-Real-world policies are complex.
+Real-world programs are complex.
-They involve boolean logic ("allow if TCP and port 80"), arithmetic ("packet length > 64"), and set membership ("src ip in 10.0.0.0/8").
+They involve boolean logic ("allow if Admin and id > 100"), arithmetic ("buffer size > 64"), and set membership ("value in [0, 100]").
 No single abstract domain is good at all of these.

 - *BDDs* are excellent for boolean logic and sets of discrete values, but they explode when tracking arithmetic ranges.